Our mission is:

 Make the world better.

-- We love working with talented people, regardless of their age, gender, ethnicity, sexual orientation or background.
+- We love working with talented people, regardless of their age, gender, race, ethnicity, sexual orientation or background.

 - We financially contribute to open source projects that we use.